 Luella Mahannah, MS, LCPC, serves as counseling director of INtegRIty Counseling.
 She earned her Masters in Counseling Psychology from Illinois State University and has worked professionally at the McLean County Center for Human Services and Catholic Charities.
 While her children were young, Luella was a "stay-at-home" mom while keeping busy in active leadership roles at First Christian Church.
 Luella became a volunteer counselor at Home Sweet Home Ministries in 2010.
 While there, she took additional graduate classes and became a Licensed Professional Counselor in 2013.
 In March of 2014, Luella, with her husband Don, founded INtegRIty Counseling in response to a growing need for mental health services for people who were falling through the cracks.
 Luella maintains a small counseling caseload while focusing her attention on directing the team of volunteers who are working together to meet the needs of the vulnerable and underserved population in McLean County.

-Meet Celeste Bradley, one of our counselors at INtegRIty.
-She has her Masters Degree from ISU and a wealth of experience from Heartland Community College, McLean County Center for Human Services, and the Lighthouse Institute, now known as Chestnut Health Systems.
+Celeste Bradley, MA has her Masters Degree from ISU and a wealth of experience from Heartland Community College, McLean County Center for Human Services, and the Lighthouse Institute, now known as Chestnut Health Systems.
 Celeste is a trained Myers-Briggs facilitator especially qualified in helping others with career and life choices.
 She has been with INtegRIty since January 2015.
 We are grateful to her service and her deep compassion towards her clients.

-Jenna Mangold is a Licensed Clinical Social Worker who graduated from the University of Illinois.
-She has experience working with youth on probation, as well as in crisis intervention, residential treatment, community mental health, and providing in home counseling for children and families involved in the child welfare system.
+Jenna Mangold, LCSW graduated from the University of Illinois and has experience working with youth on probation, as well as in crisis intervention, residential treatment, community mental health, and providing in home counseling for children and families involved in the child welfare system.
 Jenna enjoys working with a wide age range of clients including children, adolescents, and adults.
 She sees clients with issues ranging from PTSD/trauma, depression, anxiety, AD/HD, grief/loss, relationship issues, adjustment issues.
 She uses techniques including cognitive behavior therapy, mindfulness, dialectical behavior therapy, and solution focused techniques.
 In her free time, Jenna enjoys spending time with her family, watching baseball, and jogging.

 Christie Vellella has a Master’s Degree in Education and is an Early Childhood Special Education teacher at Sarah Raymond School in Bloomington.
 She has taught public school for over 20 years and has previously worked for Hammitt School at The Baby Fold, SPICE Early Intervention and Kaleidoscope.
 She has training in STEP (Systematic Training for Effective Parenting) and Love and Logic.
 She has worked as a Casa.
 Christie will be retiring from full-time teaching at the end of the year, and will have more time for her husband, her four adult children and four grandchildren.
 In her free time, she is involved in plays at Communty Players and participates in Holiday Spectacular in December.